 Eligible designated beneficiaries and exceptions to the "new" general rules

 Like all general rules, there are some exceptions.
-Under the SECURE Act, if you are considered an eligible designated beneficiary (EDB), the 10-year payout does not apply, and the EDB can stretch payments out over the EDB’s lifetime, with some further exceptions.
-EDBs include surviving spouses, minor children of the original IRA owner (until the age of majority), disabled or chronically ill individuals, and beneficiaries who are no more than 10 years younger than the original IRA owner.
-Some EDBs may qualify for life expectancy stretch payouts provided the trust qualifies as a see-through trust.
-Otherwise the distribution time-frame would be accelerated to 5 years.
+Under the SECURE Act 1.0, if you are considered an EDB, the 10-year payout does not apply, and the EDB can stretch payments out over the EDB's lifetime, with some further exceptions.
+EDBs include surviving spouses, minor children of the original IRA owner (until the age of majority, which IRS proposed regulations define as 21), disabled or chronically ill individuals, and beneficiaries who are no more than 10 years younger than the original IRA owner.

 The stretch provision can also be used if the assets are held under a conduit trust for the surviving spouse's benefit, provided that the spouse is the only named beneficiary.
-Distributions can be stretched out over the spouse's lifetime, with RMDs beginning at the later of 1) the year after the year of the owner's death, or 2) when the owner would have been 72.
-Upon the surviving spouse's death, the remainder beneficiaries are subject to a 10-year payout period.
-If one or more of the remainder beneficiaries are minor children of the original owner, the 10-year payout will begin once the oldest minor reaches the age of majority.
-If separate shares can be created, 10-year payout periods begin as each minor reaches the age of majority.
+Distributions can be stretched out over the spouse's lifetime, with RMDs beginning at the later of: 1) the year after the year of the owner's death; or 2) when the owner would have reached age 72.
+Upon the surviving spouse's death, the remaining beneficiaries are subject to a 10-year payout period.

 Second marriages and inherited IRAs

 What about second marriages or blended families?
 As a hypothetical example, let's consider a spouse who has adult children from a previous marriage and would like to leave his $1 million IRA to them while also providing for his second wife.
 He can leave his IRA to a conduit trust for the benefit of his spouse and name his children as remainder beneficiaries of the trust.
-The IRA would make distributions to the surviving spouse based on her life expectancy and, upon her death, the assets would pass to his children with the requirement that they be distributed from the IRA within 10 years.
-Post-SECURE Act, the children could potentially inherit an asset that is worth less as the taxation on the IRA is accelerated over 10 taxable years as compared to the pre-SECURE stretch provisions.
+The IRA would make distributions to the surviving spouse based on her life expectancy and, upon her death, the assets would pass to his children with the requirement that they be distributed from the IRA within 10 years following the spouse's death.
+Post-SECURE Act 1.0, the children could potentially inherit an asset that is worth less, as the taxation on the IRA is accelerated over 10 taxable years, compared to the pre-SECURE stretch provisions.

 The importance of trust planning

-In summary, the SECURE Act changed the rules that govern the application of how qualified assets must be distributed to the trust beneficiaries.
-There is still ambiguity as to how the rules surrounding "see-through" trusts will apply post-SECURE Act.
-The IRS did not specifically address these in the regulations nor have they issued any clarifying guidance since.
-With any new law, it is important to review your estate plan with your tax advisor and estate planning attorney to help ensure that its outcome is aligned with your intentions.
+In summary, the SECURE Act 1.0 changed the rules that govern the application of how qualified assets must be distributed to the trust beneficiaries.
+The IRS did issue proposed regulation in February 2022 which, when finalized, will hopefully provide much-needed guidance on the see-through trust rules.
+With any new law or regulations, it's important to review your estate plan with a tax professional and an estate planning attorney to help ensure that your plan is aligned with your intentions.